-Every now and then I go through the Gray Wolf posts to update them.
+Every now and then I revisit the Gray Wolf posts to update them.

-Most of the time, I don’t post anything about it.
-If you’re interested, just read through them again - they’ll hit you different each time whether they were updated or not.
+Most of the time, I don't post anything about it.
+But if you're interested, just read through them again—they’ll hit you differently each time, whether they've been updated or not.

-This morning I circled back to the introduction.
-I haven’t made the changes yet, because I feel like is more to why is posted below.
+This morning, I circled back to the introduction.
+I haven't made the changes yet because I feel like there's more to it, and why it was posted below.

 From the Gray Wolf Introduction: